IBM/nodejs-cloudant/openshift/docs/webhook-setup.md

 ## Deploying code changes via Github Webhooks

 The source code for this application is available to be forked from the [IBM Node.js Cloudant](https://github.com/IBM/nodejs-cloudant) repository.
+You may need to create a new deployment via the 'Node.js + IBM Cloudant' tile on the Service catalog with your forked repository if you haven't done so already.
 You can configure a webhook in your repository to make OpenShift automatically start a build whenever you push your code:

 From the Web Console homepage, navigate to your project
 1. Click on Browse > Builds